Tweedie Calculus: Introduction

 \end{enumerate}

-\paragraph{Relation to the literature.}
+\subsection{Relation to the literature.}

-The paper by \citet{raphan2011least} is closest to my approach.
+The paper by \cite{raphan2011least} is closest to my approach.
 They show that, for several additive-noise models, the posterior mean can be written as the ratio of a linear operator applied to the observed marginal density and the density itself.
 They further note that, once such an operator is available, iterating it recovers posterior moments and, more generally, posterior expectations of polynomial functions.
 This paper formalizes and extends that observation.
 Rather than build outward from the posterior-mean case, I study when, for a general measurable function \(g\), the conditional expectation \(\mathbb E[g(X)\mid Y=y]\) admits an analogous representation.
 I also establish formal properties of the representing map, including existence, uniqueness, and continuity under the relevant topology.
 The framework also extends beyond the basic additive-noise setting, for example to heteroskedastic Gaussian sequence models, where the additive-noise structure holds only conditionally.

 On the computational side, the paper's main innovation is to introduce tempered distributions as a tool for deriving Tweedie representations.
 This serves two purposes.
 First, it makes rigorous the Fourier calculations that underlie many Tweedie-type identities for posterior moments, including cases in which the relevant inverse Fourier transforms exist only as distributions.
 Second, it yields a systematic procedure for deriving Tweedie representations for posterior functionals beyond moments, including nonsmooth and non-polynomial targets.
-This approach complements derivations that exploit special algebraic structure in the sampling model.
-This approach complements derivations that exploit special algebraic structure in the sampling model.
-For example, in exponential families, \citet{efron2011tweedie} observes that posterior-moment representations can be obtained by differentiating the log ratio of the marginal density to the base-measure density defining the family.
+Closest in this respect is \cite{calmon2025debiasing}, which uses tempered distributions to derive unbiased estimators under Laplace noise.
+This approach complements derivations based on Stein identities and exponential-family integration by parts.
+For example, in exponential families, \cite{efron2011tweedie} observes that posterior-moment representations can be obtained by differentiating the log ratio of the marginal density to the base-measure density defining the family.
 Related identities, including Stein’s lemma and Stein’s unbiased risk estimate, are often derived by integration by parts \citep{stein1981estimation}.